A global linear and local superlinear/quadratic inexact non-interior continuation method for variational inequalities: Introduction

 Let $X$ be a given closed convex subset of a finite dimensional real vector space $\mathbb{E}$ equipped with an inner product $\langle\cdot,\cdot\rangle$, and $F: \mathbb{E} \rightarrow \mathbb{E}$ be a continuously differentiable map.
 We consider the following variational inequality $VI(X,F)$ over general closed convex sets: find $x\in X$ such that

-When $X$ is a cone in $\mathbb{E}$, the variational inequality (VI) is equivalent to a nonlinear complementarity problem (NCP) of finding $x \in X$ such that $F(x) \in X^\sharp$ and $\iprod{x}{F(x)} =0$, where $X^\sharp$ is the dual cone of $X$.
-Convex optimization problems and fixed point problems can be also cast as VIs, see \cite[Chapter 1]{Facchinei}.
-In this paper, we are interested in solving $VI(X,F)$ via the reformulation called \emph{natural map equation}.
-Denote $\natmap$ to be the \emph{natural map}
+Many well-known optimization problems can be cast as VIs.
+For examples, when $X$ is a cone in $\mathbb{E}$, the variational inequality (VI) is equivalent to a nonlinear complementarity problem (NCP) of finding $x \in X$ such that $F(x) \in X^\sharp$ and $\iprod{x}{F(x)} =0$, where $X^\sharp$ is the dual cone of $X$; convex optimization problems and fixed point problems can also be cast as VIs, see \cite[Chapter 1]{Facchinei}.
+We let $\norm{\cdot}$ be the norm induced by the inner product $\iprod{\cdot}{\cdot}$, and denote the Euclidean projection of $z$ onto $X$ by $\proj_X(z)$, i.e.,